mozilla/firefox-app-validator-manifest/README.md

 `options` contains the app resource keys of: `listed` and `packaged`.
 Defaults to `false` for both if not included.

-## Changes from existing validator (notes)

-* Duplicate properties throw an exception because they are invalid in strict mode

-    * Solution for dealing with this on the server: allowing users to paste in their manifest.webapp for packaged/hosted apps in the web interface for immediate feedback, prior to uploading.
-Similar to http://jsonlint.com/

 ## Tests

     # To run tests once